 itch.io Store

-- The itch.io client doesn’t use the AppImage format; itch.io stores the game in the user’s home folder instead of the root directory, like a Debian package.
+- The itch.io client doesn’t use the AppImage format; it stores the game in the user’s home folder rather than the root directory, like a Debian package.

 - 🔰 Information: We include a shortcut to install the itch.io client for Linux in the application menu; we do not include it by default.